 I’ve got a gig on Wednesday (last week, 19th July) at the O2 Academy Islington.

 Reuben – Oh right, really, thanks for that, didn’t know about that!
 Before BGT I was going around London the whole time gigging.
 I used to play at loads of different Open Mics and stuff nearly every weekend.
-Nearly every day in the summer me and a mate would be going up to Open Mics and he was like my over-eighteen guy that gets me in, we’d be playing loads of that and that was kind of how BGT kicked off as well, so yeah it’s really cool.
+Nearly every day in the summer, me and a mate would be going up to Open Mics and he was like my over-eighteen guy that got me in, we’d be playing loads of that and that was kind of how BGT kicked off as well, so yeah, it’s really cool.